 Governance and Risk Management

 Re-examining and establishing the governance of operations in the “new normal” must also become a top priority for GRC programs and organizational resilience.
 Governance will need to expand to include external factors such as: customer factors, competitive factors, economic factors, and geo-political factors.
 Organizations must consider the entirety of their ecosystem.
-Executive leadership must enable more frequent, data-driven communications from their risk management and operational management teams to ensure compliance with policies enacted for organizational resilience.
+Executive leadership must enable more frequent, data-driven communications from their risk assessment software and operational management teams to ensure compliance with policies enacted for organizational resilience.
 This is particularly important for larger organizations with hierarchical challenges or “silos” that have historically prevented aggregation of information and limited informed planning and decision-making.
 New roles will become necessary to enable a clear lens into information that is specific to ecosystem disruptions, which have traditionally been considered beyond the scope of the program.
 A Chief Resiliency Officer responsible for leading the response and recovery of an organization from events like COVID-19 should be established, as this role that ensures a top down dissemination of responsibility throughout the organization, and a bottoms up availability of current and accurate data to the executive team.
 As responsibilities are disseminated, each role must be given the authority and the ability to make informed decisions at the local level related to personnel and operating assets.
 This new program approach will result in operational resiliency and effective risk management inclusive of environmental and pandemic disruptions.

 There should be an urgent effort to enhance an organization’s current risk assessment schedule, prioritizing operational risk assessments focused on a taxonomy of integrated risks and controls developed specifically for environmental and pandemic threats and vulnerabilities.
 Different disruption scenarios should be developed, in coordination with resilience strategies, and designed to anticipate and react to risks resulting from the broad spectrum of external factors.
-The risk assessment should first focus on critical business operations.
+The IT risk assessment should first focus on critical business operations.
 The human, financial, technological, and operational implications within each disruption scenario should be fully understood.

 Supply Chain/Service Chain